brodieG/r2c/README.md

 computing simple group statistics like `sum`, the sorting / splitting step can be slower than the statistic computation.

+For this very specific task R also provides `rowsum`, but as it is limited to sums and we cannot separate the splitting and summing steps for timing we will not discuss it further.

 ## What If We Could Compile R?

 That would be nice, wouldn't it?
 Well, we (at least I) can't compile the